Get a Smile That’s Worth a Thousand “Likes”

 Most people who need orthodontic work will have braces at some point.
 Braces at Sycamore Orthodontics & Pediatric Dentistry are an excellent option for straightening your teeth and improving your oral health.

 Braces work by using brackets and wires to slowly move teeth into their ideal positions.
 Brackets are bonded to the surface of teeth, while the wires are threaded through the brackets.
 These two things work together to guide your teeth into place.

 During appointments, we will tighten and adjust the wires to allow for proper tooth movement.
 We also frequently use elastics to assist in the process.

-Bonus: Braces today are a lot smaller and sleeker than they used to be, allowing them to be more comfortable.
+Braces today are a lot smaller and sleeker than they used to be, allowing them to be more comfortable.
 This also makes the adjustment period much easier.

 Traditional metal braces are the most common type of braces.
 They are made of high-grade stainless steel and straighten your teeth using metal brackets and archwires.